colinweiner111/image-certification-workflow/POC-Hybrid-Image-Workshop.md

 - ✅ Azure Virtual Network (VNet) — for demo VM deployment
 - ✅ Network Security Group (NSG) — with RDP (port 3389) and HTTPS (port 443) rules

-**Demo Tools:**
-- ✅ VS Code (optional but recommended for showing templates)
-- ✅ Web browser for testing deployed IIS landing page
-- ✅ RDP client for Windows VM access
-- ✅ Two monitors recommended (one for terminal, one for browser/Portal)

 ---

 ## Cleanup